valentinkostadinov/mongoose-shortid/README.md

 mongoose-shortid
 ================

 This plugin provides a new Schema Type, ShortId, that can be used in place of ObjectId.
-The generated ids are random url-safe base64 strings of configurable length.
-This plugin will automatically retry inserts on id collision.
-The number of retries is 4 by default but is configurable.
+The generated IDs are random url-safe strings of configurable length, represented in a configurable base (10, 16, 32, 36, 62, 64 only).

+This plugin will automatically retry inserts on a collision.

 ### Usage